Last fact-checked: 14 March 2020

 There are also five Cultural World Heritage Sites:

-The Imperial Citadel of Thang Long is in Hanoi – At this archaeological site relics were found from as early as 6BC.
+The Imperial Citadel of Thang Long: At this archaeological site, relics were found from as early as 6BC.
 The site features relics, ancient roads, old palace foundations, ponds and wells.

-Notwithstanding the many beautiful beaches around the country, the Saharan-like sand dunes near Mui Ne are a popular attraction, and there are vendors selling food and drinks, as well as an area of pine trees providing welcome shade.
+Notwithstanding the many beautiful beaches around the country, the Saharan-like sand dunes near Mui Ne are also a popular attraction.

 The War Remnants Museum in Ho Chi Minh City is a fascinating, if gruesome, reminder of the brutality of war, with graphic exhibits from the Vietnamese War, including photographs, equipment, the ‘tiger cages’ used to keep prisoners captive and even a French guillotine used to execute prisoners.

-A really small snapshot of Vietnam, you will find many more enthralling places to see, and absorbing pastimes to pursue as you get to know this captivating country.
+You will find many more enthralling places to see and do as you get to know this captivating country.

-Visitors from the US, Canada, UK, Australia and New Zealand must obtain a visa for entry to Vietnam, and have a passport valid for 6 months.
+Visitors from the US, Canada, UK, Australia and New Zealand must obtain a visa for entry to Vietnam and have a passport valid for six months.

-The two major international airports are at Ho Chi Minh City and Hanoi where frequent flights arrive from across the world.
+Flying in: The two major international airports are at Ho Chi Minh City and Hanoi, where frequent flights arrive from around the world.

-There are border crossings shared with Vietnam’s neighbours, Cambodia, China and Laos open to foreigners if you are traveling in from one of these destinations.
+By land: Border crossings are shared with Vietnam’s neighbours, Cambodia, China and Laos open to foreigners if you are traveling in from one of these destinations.

-Cyclo – These bicycle rickshaws are cheap and you can find the drivers hanging out near hotels and markets in the major cities.
-Always agree a fare before getting in, and bargain hard.
+Cyclo: These bicycle rickshaws are cheap and you can find the drivers hanging out near hotels and markets in the major cities.
+Always agree on a fare before getting in.

-Xe Om – Motorbike taxi.
-Great if you don’t have any luggage.
-Prices are similar to Cyclos but settle on a fare beforehand.
+Xe Om: Motorbike taxi.
+Great if you don’t have luggage.
+Prices are similar to cyclos but settle on the fare beforehand.

-Taxi – Metered taxis are cheap by international standards.
-They’re plentiful in major cities and the safest way to travel at night.
+Taxi: Metered taxis are cheap by international standards.
+They are plentiful in major cities and the safest way to travel at night.

-Bus – There are buses but the proliferation and inexpensive nature of other modes of transport means that few travelers use them.
+Bus: While buses are plentiful, the affordability of other modes of transport means that few travelers use them.

-Find your dentist on our website and book online, of call our toll-free number and speak with our Customer Care team.
+Find your dentist on our website and book your fully cancellable appointment online, or call our toll-free number and speak with our Customer Care team.
 There's never a charge to you for our services.

-Check our online reviews, clinic photos, virtual tours and discover excusive discounts with Dental Departures for your dental appointment in Vietnam.
+Check our online reviews, clinic photos, virtual tours and discover exclusive discounts with Dental Departures for your dental appointment in Vietnam.
 We always guarantee the best prices.

 (Main Image: Iowa8320)